 Leave entitlements

-As an employer, you must understand and manage various leave entitlements effectively.
+As an employer, you have to understand and manage different types of leave for your employees.

 Here are the different types of leave entitlements for Australian employees: